Home / Visiting Students / Undergraduates / Summer Undergraduate Research Programme (SURP) / Research Projects

 CUHK Supervisor: | Prof. CHEN Zigui |

-Research Project (1): | Host-microbiota Interactions Associated with Head and Neck Squamous Cell Carcinoma (HNSCC) |
+Research Project (1): | Host-Microbiota Interactions Associated with Head and Neck Squamous Cell Carcinoma (HNSCC) |

 Project Description: | Using multi-omics datasets generated by the research group and available in the public domains, including 16S microbial community, host transcriptome, and DNA CpG methylation, to understand the complexity of host-microbiota interactions in patients with upper aerodigestive tract malignancies.